w-pay/sdk-wpay-ios-frames/README.md

 The sample app highlights the ability to combine native controls like buttons with web controls.

 Once a card has been tokenised, the instrument ID is displayed.
 Using that ID the payment instrument can then used.
-THe new instrument will be in the customer's instrument list.
+The new instrument will be in the customer's instrument list.
 To tokenise the same card again, the instrument will need to be removed from the customer's profile first.

 See: